-The PI submits all protocol deviations that occur during the course of a study to the IRB immediately upon discovering them and no later than 10 working days following the discovery.
-The PI completes and submits the IRB Protocol Deviation Report Form.
+The Principal Investigator submits all protocol deviations that occur during the course of a study to the IRB immediately upon discovering them and no later than 10 working days following the discovery.
 A corrective action plan must be submitted with the protocol deviation.
+For protocols in the ERMA system (HR#), the Principal Investigator completes and submits the IRB Protocol Deviation Report Form.
+For protocols in the eIRB system (PRO#), the Principal Investigator completes and submits a reportable event.

-The PI also reports all protocol deviations to the sponsor, if applicable, following the sponsor's requirements.
+The Principal Investigator also reports all protocol deviations to the sponsor, if applicable, following the sponsor's requirements.
 Note: The above definitions may not match the Sponsor's definition.